mohamedsalah01176/weather/README.md

+A simple and fast weather application built with Next.js that shows you real-time weather info for any city.

 Features
-Search weather by city name or location
+Search weather by city name

-Displays temperature, humidity, wind speed, and weather conditions
+Current temperature, humidity, wind speed, and condition

-Responsive design for all screen sizes
+Clean and responsive design

-Built with Next.js for fast performance and SEO benefits
+Built with Next.js for great performance

-Error handling for invalid locations or API issues
+Error handling for invalid inputs

-Technologies Used
+Tech Stack
-Next.js (React framework)
+Next.js

-OpenWeatherMap API (or specify your weather API)
+Weather API (like OpenWeatherMap)

-Tailwind CSS / CSS Modules (or your preferred styling)
+CSS / Tailwind CSS

-Axios / Fetch API for data fetching

-Getting Started
+Setup
-Clone the repository:
+Clone the repo:

 bash
 Copy